Skip to main content

 • In a study of nearly 600 people with unipolar depression, 74% of subjects reported having trouble getting out of bed4

-• People with IH have a prolonged and severe form of sleep inertia, and frequently use special devices or procedures to wake up1
+• People with IH have a prolonged and severe form of , and frequently use special devices or procedures to wake up1

 Cognitive impairment or “Brain fog”